Hymn (album): Production and recording

 According to Brightman's website, talks about a new album started in early 2016.
 Peterson began talking to Brightman about making a new album but she was unsure of doing so.
 Brightman, who had intended to launch on a future orbital spaceflight mission to the International Space Station, had halted her Cosmonaut training in Russia, which left her feeling vulnerable and depleted.
 After some time in Florida, Brightman and Peterson decided to start a new musical project, embracing an uplifting and optimistic sound.

 Production for the album was officially announced on 9 December 2016.
 A photo of Sarah at the Nemo Studio in Hamburg, Germany was uploaded on her Facebook page with the caption "The start of something special".
 Additional photos were uploaded as the month continued.
 On 3 January 2017, Sarah's official Facebook page uploaded a photo of the singer working alongside longtime producer Frank Peterson.
 This event marked Brightman and Peterson's ninth studio collaboration and first since 2008's album A Winter Symphony.

 Updates of the album's production continued along the year.
 On 23 February 2017, Peterson uploaded a photo on his Facebook page, revealing that recording sessions were taking place at Village Studios.
-On 9 March 2017 a photo of Sarah accompanied by the Spirit of David Choir in a studio at Los Angeles was uploaded to her website and media.
-Photos of the studio and recording sessions were uploaded to the internet on 5 April, 15 April, and 13 June 2017, along minimal information.
+On 9 March 2017, a photo of Sarah accompanied by the Spirit of David Choir in a studio in Los Angeles was uploaded to her website and media.
+Photos of the studio and recording sessions were uploaded to the internet on 5 April, 15 April, and 13 June 2017, along with minimal information.
 On 30 October 2017, it was announced that Brightman's last studio album recording was being continued at Abbey Road Studios along the London Symphony Orchestra.
 Patrick Hawes, Steve Sidwell and Paul Bateman were also mentioned as contributors to the album's production.

-Brightman's studio recording had to be paused due to her participation at the co-headlining concert tour with Gregorian and other guests' Royal Christmas Gala, during the months of November and December 2017.
+Brightman's studio recording had to be paused due to her participation in the co-headlining concert tour with Gregorian and other guests' Royal Christmas Gala, during the months of November and December 2017.
 Brightman returned to the production phase on 10 January 2018, as informed on her website.
 A few days later, it was informed that Tom Lord-Alge was contributing in the recording phase of the studio album, and was being recorded at Spank Studio, in South Beach, Florida.
 The recording process took place in a total of seven cities: Hamburg, Miami, London, Vancouver, Los Angeles, New York and Budapest.

-On 20 June it was informed that the album photo shoot had taken place at the Priory Church of St. Bartholomew the Great in London.
+On 20 June, it was announced that the album photo shoot had taken place at the Priory Church of St. Bartholomew the Great in London.
 On 3 July 2018, Sarah announced via Twitter that the recording phase had finished.